dymmond/lilya/docs/en/docs/routing.md

 ### Fall-through routing

 Lilya supports fall-through routing.
-This means routes of every router are first checked until a full match is found (path and methods match) and no `lilya.exceptions.ContinueRouting` exception was raised.
+This means routes of every router are first checked until a full match is found (both path and methods match) and no `lilya.exceptions.ContinueRouting` exception is raised.

-When no match is found, it is tried to match the path only (partial match) and to raise an appropiate exception.
+If no complete match is found, the router attempts in an next pass to match the path only (partial match) and raises an appropriate exception.

-Somewhere between both passes is `redirect_slashes` which causes the router to issue an redirect to an existing path in case a slash is missing or too much.
+Additionally, the `redirect_slashes` feature issues a redirect to an existing path if a slash is either missing or excessive.
+The evaluation takes place somewhere between both passes.

-This means you can import with two Includes with the same path containing multiple routes.
-You can even have routes with the same path when the methods differ or the first handler raises `lilya.exceptions.ContinueRouting` after a more careful inspection.
+You can import with two Includes using the same path containing multiple routes.

+It's possible to have routes with the same path if the methods differ or if the first handler raises lilya.exceptions.ContinueRouting after a more detailed inspection.
-It is not a problem if `receive` was called **one time** for the inspection.
+It's not an issue if `receive` was called **once** for the inspection.
-The received first message is repeated for the next handler.
+The first received message is repeated for the next handler.

 Simple example